BTCgreen-Network/littlelambocoin-blockchain/littlelambocoin-blockchain-gui/packages/api-react/README.md

 ![Alt text](https://www.littlelambocoin.com/img/littlelambocoin_logo.svg)

 This library provides react hooks on the top of @littlelambocoin/api and uses [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) under do hood.
-It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & llching logic yourself.
+It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic yourself.
 Providing much more benefits:

 - Automatically refresh queries when data changed (using events from Littlelambocoin Blockchain).
 - Tracking loading state in order to show UI spinners.